Cold Feet: Why Are They Always Cold?

 It may not just be your shoes causing your feet to hurt.
 Although four out of five women complain of foot pain from their shoes, there may be an underlying condition causing the problem.
 High heels or poorly fitting shoes can exacerbate common foot conditions such as bunions, neuromas, hammertoes, and ingrown toenails.
 Postmenopausal women can suffer from osteoporosis, which puts them at a higher risk for a stress fracture, a small crack in the bone.

-If your toes turn white, then blue, and red again with a blotchy appearance, you may have Raynaud's disease.
-Exposing your feet to cold temperatures or emotional stress triggers vasospasms that cause a sudden narrowing of the small arteries to the skin of the feet and toes, resulting in Raynaud's disease.
+If your toes turn white, then blue, and red again with a blotchy appearance, you may have Raynaud's syndrome.
+Exposing your feet to cold temperatures or emotional stress triggers vasospasms that cause a sudden narrowing of the small arteries to the skin of the feet and toes, resulting in this condition, which is also called Raynaud's phenomenon.
 Chronic smokers may also have an appearance of blotchiness and changing color of their feet due to peripheral arterial disease (PAD).

 Plantar fasciitis is the most common cause of heel pain.
 The plantar fascia is a large, broad ligament at the bottom of the foot that attaches to the heel and can become inflamed.
 This causes a sharp pain in the heel, which may be most pronounced when taking your first steps in the morning or after sitting.
 Other causes of heel pain are retrocalcaneal Achilles tendocalcinosis (bone spurring), bone prominence (pump bump), stress fractures, bone tumors, infections, bursitis, neuritis, and arthritis.
 An examination by your physician, as well as X-rays, can rule out many of these conditions.